Philip Kearny: Death

 By the end of August 1862, General Kearny led his division at the disastrous Second Battle of Bull Run, which saw the Union Army routed and nearly destroyed by Gen. Robert E. Lee's Confederate Army of Northern Virginia.
 The Union army retreated toward Washington and fought with the pursuing Confederate corps under Stonewall Jackson on September 1, 1862, at the Battle of Chantilly.
 In a violent storm with lightning and pouring rain, Kearny decided to investigate a gap in the Union line.
 Responding to warnings of a subordinate, he said, "The Rebel bullet that can kill me has not yet been molded."
 Encountering Confederate troops, Kearny ignored a demand to surrender and, while he tried to escape on horseback, a "half dozen muskets fired" and he was shot with a Minié ball that entered his hip and came out his shoulder, killing him instantly.
 Confederate Maj.
 Gen. A.P.
-Hill, upon hearing the gunfire, ran up to the body of the illustrious soldier with a lantern and exclaimed, "You've killed Phil Kearny! he deserved a better fate than to die in the mud."
+Hill, upon hearing the gunfire, ran up to the body of the illustrious soldier with a lantern and exclaimed, "You've killed Phil Kearny!
+He deserved a better fate than to die in the mud."

 Kearny's body was borne to the rear after the Confederates realized that a general officer had been killed.
 Confederate soldiers quickly proceeded to strip Kearny's body of his coat, boots, pocket watch, papers, and other items of value.
 However, after it was realized who the deceased was, Robert E. Lee ordered all of his belongings returned over the objections of poorly clad soldiers who protested that a dead man no longer needed a warm coat and boots.
 Kearny's papers were given to Lee for examination, but they merely consisted of personal letters to his wife and contained no useful military documents; Lee quickly burned them.
-General Lee sent his body back to Union forces, with a condolence note.
+General Lee sent his body back to the Union forces with a condolence note.

 At the time of Kearny's death, there were rumors in Washington that President Abraham Lincoln was contemplating replacing George B. McClellan with "Kearny the Magnificent".

 Kearny was buried at Trinity Churchyard in New York after his remains were transported from his residence in East Newark, New Jersey.
 In 1912, his remains were exhumed and re-interred at Arlington National Cemetery, where there is a statue by Edward Clark Potter in his honor, one of only two equestrian statues at Arlington.
 The re-interment drive was spearheaded by Medal of Honor recipient Charles F. Hopkins, who had served under General Kearny in the First New Jersey Brigade.
 The statue was dedicated by President Woodrow Wilson in November 1914.
 It was refurbished in 1996 by the General Philip Kearny Memorial Committee, a New Jersey nonprofit corporation.